ceponatia/copilot-changelog/README.md

 - Prefer setting `DISCORD_THREAD_ID` to post into a specific existing thread.
 - Or set `DISCORD_THREAD_NAME` to create a thread with a fixed name.
-- Or control auto behavior with `DISCORD_FORUM_MODE`:
+- Or control behavior with `DISCORD_FORUM_MODE`:
+   - `per-item` (default): Always create one thread per item with AI‑derived titles.
-      - `auto` (default): Try one thread for the run (AI‑derived title).
+   - `auto`: Try one thread for the run (AI‑derived title).
 If that fails, post each item separately without thread names.
-      - `per-item`: Always create one thread per item with AI‑derived titles.
    - `single`: Create one thread per run with a single AI‑derived title (from the first item) and include all embeds in it.
    - `off`: Never set `thread_name` automatically; just attempt a batch post.

 When titles are derived, the script uses GitHub Models (default `openai/gpt-5-mini`); if unavailable, it falls back to the entry title or a short summary phrase.
 Titles are cleaned and trimmed to ~90 chars.